-Companies like Google, Facebook and Microsoft do a huge amount to create an environment where their employees feel appreciated and happy in their role.
+Companies like Google, Facebook and Microsoft prioritise creating an environment where employees feel appreciated and happy in their role.

 Not all companies have the resources like they do to improve employee satisfaction, however companies of all sizes can introduce employee benefits which go a long way to not only increasing loyalty but creating a working environment that employees love.